open-quantum-safe/tsc/security/response-process.md

 - liboqs-rust, and
 - oqs-provider.

-Other technical subprojects, such as the OQS fork of OpenSSH, are not considered to have security support.
+Other technical subprojects, such as the OQS fork of OpenSSH, do not have security support and will only be updated on a best-effort basis.

-Subprojects may be added to or removed from this list in the future.
+This document was initially accepted on *TODO: add date before merge*.
+It does not apply to versions of OQS projects released before this date.

 ## Vulnerability Management Team